It’s important that our public housing customers understand their tenancy responsibilities.

 - pay your rent on time

-- consider your neighbours
+- respect your neighbours peace, comfort and privacy

 If you lose your keys or lock yourself out you can either arrange a locksmith yourself or call us and we'll arrange a new key for you.
-There will be a charge for replacement keys.

 It’s important that you’re able to live well in your home so if something is not right we want to hear from you.
 Your feedback is important to us because it helps us understand how we can improve the way we do things.